bmcorser/_bmcorser.github.io/blog/2015/12/01/learning-by-rote.rst

 *Challenge accepted!*

-The issue is that if I’m being asked the question in the terminal, then either I’ll have to cope with doing the translation of the LaTeX markup in my head.
-It would be quite nice to display a little X window with a nice rendered SVG.
+The issue is that if I’m being asked the question in the terminal, then I’ll have to cope with doing the translation of the LaTeX markup in my head.
+It would be quite nice to display a little X window with a pretty, rendered SVG.

 Unix philosophy to the rescue; there’s `a little binary`_ that comes with ImageMagick that can do what we want.